Lalita Sahasranama: Bhandasura

-One of the main events extolled in the Lalita Sahasranama is Devi's battle with the asura Bhandasura.
+One of the main events extolled in the Lalita Sahastranama is Devi's battle with the asura Bhandasura.
 According to the story, the devas prayed to Devi to kill Bhandasura.
-As she started for war, the Sahasranama describes her as being accompanied by the powers of various shaktis and devis whose accomplishments are extolled in different names.
-Names in the Sahasranama describes Sampatkari Devi as the captain of the elephant regiment (66) and Aswarooda Devi as the captain of the cavalry (67).
+As she started for war, the Sahastranama describes her as being accompanied by the powers of various shaktis and devis whose accomplishments are extolled in different names.
+Names in the Sahastranama describes Sampatkari Devi as the captain of the elephant regiment (66) and Aswarooda Devi as the captain of the cavalry (67).
 Lalita as Para Shakti herself is described as riding in the Sri Chakra Chariot (chakraraja or the king of chariots) in name 68.
 After descriptions of the battle with respects to the various shaktis, Lalita is described as decimating Bhandasura's army using the Paashupathastra weapon (81), and destroying him and his city with the Kameshvarastra weapon (82).
 After praises from the devas (83), she is said to have then gave life back to Manmatha (Kamadeva) for the good of the world (84).

 The Five Works of God and the Trimurti

-In the Lalitha Sahasranama, Devi herself has been described as "pancha krtya parayana" (274).
+In the Lalitha Sahastranama, Devi herself has been described as "pancha krtya parayana" (274).
 This is in reference to the five works of God (pancha krtyam): creation (srishti), protection (sthiti), destruction (samharam), hiding (tirodhanam) and blessing (anugraham).
 The mantras preceding name 274 describe Devi in reference to the Hindu trinity:

 264: Om Srishti Kartryai Namah // ...who is the Creator.